matrixant/serial_port/README.md

 > cd godot
 > scons target=editor
 > ```
+> * Simple API document included.
+(Only available when build as module)

 > Or you want to build as plugin, switch to the `plugin` branch and update the submodules, then compile the plugin.
 > ```bash
 > cd serial_port